aditya3901/engage-360/README.md

 * <b>[Agora WebRTC](https://www.agora.io/en/)</b> : For implementing the Video Calling Feature
 * <b>[Firebase Database](https://firebase.google.com/docs/database)</b> : For Storing User's Data and other app events

+## Instructions for Project Setup
+* Clone the repo to your local system
+* After opening the project, first thing to do is **to get the packages**.
+Type the following in the terminal :
+    - **flutter pub get**
+* Now open your **android** emulator or connect your **android** device.
+* To run the code, go to the terminal and type :
+    - **flutter run --no-sound-null-safety**
+    - Firebase ML SDK doesn't support sound null safety.

 ## Features of Engage 360
 ### ‣ Face Recognition Based Authentication System
-For Authentication, the **Azure Face Api** was used and for painting the box around the face, the **Firebase ML Vision SDK** was used.
+For Authentication, the **Azure Face Api** was used and for painting the box around the face in real-time, the **Firebase ML Vision SDK** was used.

 * **Signup** : The user first needs to click an image of his face.
 The image is then sent to **Face Detection Api** which returns us a **faceId** which is later used to verify the user.
 After that the user needs to enter his **name** and **phone number** and all these datas are then stored in the **database** and the user is signed in.